dd32/td-gh-ex/readme.txt

 Atout is a free WordPress theme developed with bloggers in mind.
 It includes all the post formats you might need as well as many awesome theme options available right from the theme customizer.

 == Changelog ==

+= 1.0.3 May 6th 2015 =
+New customizer options
+Optimized customizer
+Fixed minor issues

 = 1.0.2 April 26th 2015 =
 Fixed PHP issues occuring with PHP versions prior to 5.5